mzubaira/DevOpsVSCode/README.md

 # DevOpsVSCode
-This is for testing Azure DevOPS
+This is for testing Azure DevOPS!